 Yet CDPs alone are not the answer.
 This is because CDPs must work with a third-party onboarder to activate customer data and scale customer engagement beyond owned channels and in paid media.
 Which is where a solution like Signal’s comes into play.

 While Signal is often labeled a CDP, largely because it roots a brand’s customer data asset in first-party data, technically speaking, it’s not.
-Signal’s technology is a real-time onboarding and identity resolution solution.
+Signal’s technology is a real-time onboarding, identity resolution and customer intelligence solution.

 Here, let’s take a closer look at CDP technologies and Signal’s solution to uncover what sets them apart – and how bringing them together can create more powerful marketing.